-SUNY Plattsburgh's policy is that response to sexual violence and related crimes is driven by the reporting individual.
-What that means is that in line with Federal and New York State law, while the College encourages you to use all of the response, support and reporting (including criminal reporting) resources offered here, the choice of what resources to use and when, is for the reporting individual to make.
+It is the college's policy that response to sexual violence and related crimes is driven by the reporting individual.
+While the College encourages the use all of the response, support and reporting resources offered, the choice of what resources to use and when, is for the reporting individual to make.